Scoring Your Credit

-Lenders want to ensure that allowing you a loan is a safe move.
-Your FICO score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
-You'll need a score of at least 740 to get a satisfactory interest rate.
-You'll still get approved for a loan with a lower score, but the interest paid over the life of the loan could be more than double that of someone with a higher FICO score.
+Lenders want to ensure that giving you a loan isn't a risk for them.
+Your credit score gives lenders a view of what type of borrower you'll be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
+You'll still get approved for a mortgage with a lower score, but the interest accumulated in the long run could be more than double the amount of someone with a near perfect FICO score.

-We're used to working with all levels of FICO scores.
-Call us at 412-422-7900 and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the first step in purchasing a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
+There are strategies to raise your score.
 Building your FICO score takes time.
-It can be hard to make a significant stride change in your FICO score with small changes, but your score can improve in a year by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+It can be rare to make a large-scale change in your number with small changes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+You'll improve your credit score by using these helpful hints:

-- Ensure that your credit history is correct.
-If you discover mistakes on your credit report, contact the bureau asking that the item be removed.
+- Correct your credit report.
+If you find incorrect items on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Spread your debt around.
-At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is at the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 30% of their credit limit than to have all of your debt taking up the balance one card.
+- Even out your debt.
+At first, this doesn't seem like a good idea.
+But, you steer clear of having one card that is holding the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at a lower balance than to have the majority of your debt transferred to a single card.

-- Retail cards and gas station cards.
-For those who have no credit or below average credit, department store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and have a solid payment history, which will raise your FICO score.
-You must always avoid holding a high balance for more than a couple of billing cycles because these types of cards normally have a surprisingly high interest rate.
+- Chain store cards and gas station cards.
+For those who have non-existent credit or low credit, retail credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and stay on top of your payments, which will raise your credit.
+You should always beware of maintaining a large balance for more than a couple of billing cycles because these types of cards more than likely have a surprisingly high interest rate.

-- Keep your cards active.
-Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts maintain an active status.
-But, make sure you pay them off in one or two payments.
+- Use your credit.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
+But, be sure to pay them off in one or two payments.

-Knowing the ways you can improve your FICO score, you're one step closer to becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of Hanley Agency, Inc., the loan application process can be a stress-free experience so you, too, can become a homeowner.
+Now that you're more informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+With the help of Hanley Agency, Inc., shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.